 The house and electronics breakers disconnect ALL battery power to the electronics and house battery switch.
-These breakers are located in the machinery space.
-If the boat is stored out of the water, turn off the house and electronics breakers to ensure there is no electrical drain from the associated batteries.
+These breakers are located in the starboard battery compartment.
+If the boat is stored out of the water. turn off the house and electronics breakers to ensure there is no electrical drain from the associated batteries.
 Turning off the house main will disable the CO detector, the automatic bilge pumps and high water alarm and cause the stereo memory to be lost.
 These breakers should NEVER be turned off if the boat is kept in the water as the automatic bilge pumps will not run.
+The high bilge water warning horn will sound for several seconds when the house breaker is activated.